 Now, before you start writing Python code, let me walk you through a few helpful tips first.

 Essentially, this is what it all boils down to:

 For any Python program you write, you need to understand the underlying problem and figure out how to solve it with Python step-by-step.

 If solving problems feels fun to you, programming could just be your thing!

 So what you want to do when you start a Python project is:

 - Break it down to smaller steps

 - Map out the individual steps your program should perform

 These four steps will help you stay focused on what you’re supposed to do.
 Also, they will keep you motivated as you solve smaller parts of the main problem one by one.

-I hope you found a few Python project ideas in this post!
-If you have an idea I should add to the article, just drop me a line in the comments below and I’ll look into it!
+I hope you found a few Python project ideas in this post.
+If you have an idea I should add to the article, drop me a line in the comments below!

 If you are looking to learn Python for machine learning, check out these machine learning project ideas for Python, too.